jxmot/website_template-no_bootstrap/README.md

 The value `hdrheight` is calculated after the page is loaded:

 ```
+// this will contain the height of #nav-header
+var hdrheight = -1;

 $().ready(() => {
     // this is the best place to get the height of the
     // <header> that contains the nav menu.
     var hdrheight = $('#nav-header').height();
+              .
+              .
+              .
 });
 ```